Sascha-Peter/portfolio/README.md

 # Goal
 This project aims to develop a simple portfolio website for use by Django developers.
-If others find it useful I am more than happy to open access via a suitable license so they can also contribute.

 # PIP
 All pip requirements can be found in pip-requirements.txt